dsorokin/aivika-distributed/README.md

 You should reserve at least 1 core for each logical process, or even reserve 2 cores if the logical process extensively sends and receives messages.
 Also you should additionally reserve at least 1 or 2 cores for each computational node.
 These additional processor cores will be used by the GHC run-time system that includes the garbage collector as well.
-The Aivika distributed module creates a huge amount of short-leaving small objects.
+The Aivika distributed module creates a huge amount of short-living small objects.
 Therefore, the garbage collector needs at least one core to utilize efficiently these objects.

 You should compile your code with options `-O2 -threaded`, but then launch it with run-time options `+RTS -N`.